Kangaroo Island and the Coorong

 OVERNIGHT: McCracken Country Club, VICTOR HARBOR

-VICTOR HARBOR TO HORSHAM
+VICTOR HARBOR TO NARACOORTE

 We travel to the “Heritage Town” of Strathalbyn this morning.
 Settled more than 175 years ago by Scottish immigrants, today the quaint town is popular for its boutique shops and beautiful heritage buildings in the historic main streets.
 At Tailem Bend we join the Dukes Highway through Coonalpyn - with a brief stop to view the silo artwork.
 The murals depict a magnificent tribute to the local school children representing “hope for the future”.
-Keith is our destination for lunch today and this afternoon, we make our way to Horsham for the next two nights.
+Keith is our destination for lunch today and this afternoon, we make our way to Naracoorte for the next two nights.

-HORSHAM TO MELBOURNE
+NARACOORTE TO MELBOURNE

 Complimentary Chauffeur Driven Transfers